strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 In this this repository you will find:
 * **Amazon_Recipe.json**: The custom configuration that will be copied to Maverics.
 * **amazon-verified-permissions.go**: The code for the service extension that will connect your user flow to your Amazon Verified Permissions policy.
-* A local environment configulration and self signed keys to run an Orchestrator:
+* A local environment configuration and self signed keys to run an Orchestrator:
   * **maverics.env**
   * **localhost.cer**
   * **localhost.key**